Chengdu Open

 Dates

-The 2023 ATP Chengdu Open tennis tournament will be held from the 18th to the 24th of September 2023.
+The 2023 ATP Chengdu Open tennis tournament was held from the 20th to the 26th of September 2023.

-The 2023 tournament was due to be played in the same week as the tournaments in Zhuhai (China), and Vancouver (Canada).
+The 2023 tournament was played in the same week as the tournaments in Zhuhai (China), Guangzhou (China), Parma (Italy), Guadalajara (Mexico), and Vancouver (Canada).

 Players

-The official entry list for the 2023 tournament in Chengdu has not yet been released, but below is a selection of ATP players who played in the last singles event in 2019.
+The official entry list for the 2023 tournament in Chengdu has now been released, and below is a selection of ATP players who participated in the singles event in 2023, with Alexander Zverev and Lorenzo Musetti the top two seeds.

 • Alexander Bublik